 When his lifelong fantasy of winning the lottery unexpectedly comes true, a tiresome white-collar office worker slowly comes to discover the dark side of having all the money in the world.

-70% of all lottery winners end up broke within seven years hitting the jackpot.
-Many winners wind up squandering their fortune or meeting tragic ends.
+70% of all lottery winners end up broke within seven years of hitting the jackpot.
+Many winners wind up squandering their fortunes or meeting tragic ends.

 Take Jack Whittaker of West Virginia, for instance.
 He was already a millionaire when he won $315 million in a lottery back in 2002.
 The 55-year-old construction company president went broke four years later.
 He was robbed of $545,000 while sitting in his car at a strip club eight months after winning the lottery.
 That was just the beginning...

 He was then robbed a second time for $200,000, arrested for drunk driving, sued for bouncing checks at a casino, his house burned down, he became an alcoholic, and he got divorced.
 After supplying his 17-year-old granddaughter with a weekly allowance of $2,100, she died of a drug overdose, as did her boyfriend.
 Whittaker’s own daughter later died of unknown causes.
 He blamed it on the curse of the Powerball win.

 In a statement to the press, he said, “I just don’t like Jack Whittaker.
 I don’t like the hard heart I’ve got.
 I don’t like what I’ve become.
 My granddaughter is dead because of the money.
 You know, my wife had said she wished that she had torn the ticket up.
 Well, I wish that we had torn the ticket up, too.”

 Abraham Shakespeare won $30 million in 2006 in a lotto jackpot, causing friends and family to hound him for money.
 He befriended a woman who made him believe she was trying to protect him from the greedy people around him.